Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> If you are patient in one moment of anger, you will escape a hundred days of sorrow.
+> Letting go means to come to the realization that some people are a part of your history, but not a part of your destiny.

 <!-- QUOTE_END -->